NachtRaveVL/virtmem-continued/doc/manual.md

 memory is quite fast.

 ## Installation and File structure {#bStructure}
-The `virtmem/` subdirectory contains all the code needed to compile Arduino sketches, and should therefore be copied [as any other library](https://www.arduino.cc/en/Guide/Libraries).
 The file layout follows the [new Arduino library specification](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification).

 Other files include documentation and code for testing the library, and are not needed for compilation.